 Bennett provides expert policy, technical, program, and oversight support to the Department of State on all cybersecurity matters.
 She directs compliance with current and emergent federal cybersecurity mandates and fulfills reporting requirements to State Department leadership, the Office of Management and Budget, and Congress.

 Bennett previously served as deputy chief information security officer at the U.S. Department of Commerce and chief information security officer at the Federal Emergency Management Agency (FEMA).
 At FEMA, she was responsible for the unprecedented Identity, Credential, and Access Management integration of Personal Identity Verification smart cards for single sign-on access of all assets within the FEMA Enterprise Network.

-As a security industry veteran, Ms. Bennett brings over 25 years of experience leading large enterprise information security architecture, policy, operations, and modernization.
-Prior to 2014, Ms. Bennett served in various cyber security leadership positions throughout the Department of Defense, to include the Department of Navy.
-Following her distinguished U.S. Naval service, she worked in industry as an Enterprise Network Architect, refurbishing networks while ships were awaiting their next deployment cycle.
+As a security industry veteran, Bennett brings over 25 years of experience leading large enterprise information security architecture programs, policy, operations, and modernization.
+Bennett has served in various cybersecurity leadership positions throughout the U.S. Navy and the Department of Defense.
+Following her distinguished Naval service, she worked in industry as an enterprise network architect, refurbishing networks while ships were awaiting their next deployment cycle.

-Ms. Bennett managed Cyber Security of the Unified Atlantic Region Network Operations Center at Naval Computer and Telecommunications Area Master Station Atlantic.
-She was the Senior Information Assurance Officer for U.S. Naval Forces Europe/ U.S. 6th Fleet supporting two combatant commands: United States European Command (EUCOM) (51 countries and territories) and United States African Command (AFRICOM) (53 African Nations) in planning and implementing the security of applications and networks in support of several Maritime Domain Awareness Programs
+Bennett managed the cybersecurity of the Unified Atlantic Region Network Operations Center at the Naval Computer and Telecommunications Area Master Station Atlantic.
+She was the senior information assurance officer for the U.S. Naval Forces Europe and Africa.
+In this role, she planned and implemented the security of applications and networks in support of several maritime domain awareness programs.